syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### categorizeSettings 'object'
 {:#members:categorizeSettings }

-Sets various categorize colors to the Scheduler appointments to differentiate it.
+Sets various categorize colors to the Schedule appointments to differentiate it.

 ### categorizeSettings.allowMultiple 'boolean'
 {:#members:categorizeSettings-allowMultiple }